Stefanie Tompkins, PhD

 Director, Technology Transfer

 Telephone: (303) 384-2555

 Will Vaughn Biography

-Dr. Vaughan is the Director of Technology Transfer at the Colorado School of Mines.
-He coordinates partnerships between Mines and business, venture capital and governmental communities to commercialize Mines technology and provide greater visibility for CSM’s world-class research.
-Will was the Business Development Manager for technology transfer office at Ohio State University where he coordinated OSU’s innovation agenda with the local, state and federal government, licensed inventions and worked with the start-up community.
+Dr. Will Vaughan is the director of technology transfer at Colorado School of Mines.
+He coordinates partnerships between Mines and business, venture capital and governmental communities to commercialize Mines technology and provide greater visibility for Mines’ world-class research.
+Will was the business development manager for the technology transfer office at The Ohio State University where he coordinated Ohio State’s innovation agenda with the local, state and federal government, licensed inventions, and worked with the start-up community.

 Research Compliance Officer